-In this vid, I’m going to talk about different traffic sources that affiliate marketers use, and what the pros and cons of each of them are.
+In today’s video, I’m going to discuss the different traffic sources that affiliate marketers use, and the pros and cons of each.

-My brother and I, have been running paid traffic for about 7 years and we’ve tried pretty much everything, so we have really good insight as far as what the pros and cons are of the different traffic sources.
+My brother and I have been running paid traffic for about 7 years and we’ve tried almost everything, so we have gained a fantastic insight into what the pros and cons of different traffic sources are.

 #1: Free traffic

-- This is something that doesn’t cost advertising money to build — like a blog or Instagram.
-Free traffic can be a really good way for somebody that doesn’t have any money to start generating traffic — whether through the blog, or an Instagram account, etc.
+- It doesn’t cost advertising money to build — like a blog or Instagram.
+Free traffic can be an excellent way for somebody that has a limited budget to start generating traffic — whether through the blog, or an Instagram account, etc.

-- Definitely consider that it’s really not free.
-The amount of sweat equity that you need to put into generating that traffic and putting that content out there matters.
-If you have to spend 10 hours a day just to write the blog posts or do Instagram posts, then it’s not actually free.
+- Definitely consider that it’s not really free, the amount of sweat equity needed to generate that traffic and put that content out there matters.
+If you have to spend 10 hours a day just to write blog posts or do Instagram posts, then it’s not actually free.

-Free traffic should be done in conjunction with some of the other strategies that we’re going to be talking about here.
+Free traffic should be done in conjunction with some of the other strategies that we’re going to be listing below.

 #2: Facebook ads

 I could talk about FB for hours — there are so many pros and cons to running on the platform.

 - The biggest pro is the targeting capabilities of Facebook, and how intelligent of an ad platform it is.
 Peter and I, we’ve been able to make money on Facebook in dozens of different verticals that we didn’t know much about before we started.
 But we were able to achieve success because of Facebook’s exceptionally advanced targeting options, in conjunction with our marketing knowledge to come up with the right messaging to put it in front of the right audience.